Support information for Ratio Deco Decompression Procedures

 The third idea is that lungs act as a bubble filter, when you decompress, bubbles are formed and collected in the capillaries and evaporated in the lungs.

 If bubbles pass the lung- filter, it will be dumped at the wrong place, directly to critical central organs, such as the central nervous system or the heart.

-To complicate the matter, the lung filter capacity varies on the person’s age, physical fitness, smoking, fatigue, etc. Plus as we discuss in earlier modules, CO2 retention could onset neurological symptoms.
-Remember that CO2 retention could be triggered by Stress, anxiety, hyperventilation, had work, cold, low-flow regulator, etc.
+To complicate the matter, the lung filter capacity varies on the person’s age, physical fitness, smoking, fatigue, etc. Plus, as we discussed in earlier modules, CO2 retention could onset neurological symptoms.
+Remember that CO2 retention could be triggered by Stress, anxiety, hyperventilation, hard work, cold, low-flow regulator, etc.

-This concept is useful for a qualitative analysis, but not as an operational tool, JP continue to explain: who could put a mathematical figure on the efficiency of your lungs (in an individual basis).
+This concept is useful for a qualitative analysis, but not as an operational tool, JP continues to explain who could put a mathematical figure on the efficiency of your lungs (on an individual basis).

-In this regards the only thing you can do is add procedure that adjust your dive profiles when such factor are present.
+In this regard the only thing you can do is add a procedure that adjusts your dive profiles when such factors are present.

-So microbubbles are introduced, this bubbles do not quite follow the physic of ordinary bubbles (refer to bubbles mechanics post, especially the concept or dirty molecules) and are bubbles sufficiently small that can pass the lung filter.
+So, microbubbles are introduced, these bubbles do not follow the physics of ordinary bubbles (refer to bubbles mechanics post, especially the concept or dirty molecules) and are bubbles sufficiently small that can pass the lung filter.

-As you already readed, if are not controlled properly, the seeds will grow up into bubbles later in decompression.
+As you already reviewed, if they are not controlled properly, the seeds will grow up into bubbles later in decompression.